influxdata/docs-v2/content/influxdb/cloud-dedicated/guides/migrate-data/migrate-tsm-to-cloud-dedicated.md

 {{% /expand %}}
 {{% expand "Fix measurements with more than 250 total columns" %}}

-If in your current schema, the number total number of tags, fields, and time columns in a single measurement exceeds 250, you need to update your schema before migrating to {{< product-name >}}.
+If in your current schema, the total number of tags, fields, and time columns in a single measurement exceeds 250, you need to update your schema before migrating to {{< product-name >}}.

 Although you can [increase the column limit](/influxdb/cloud-dedicated/admin/databases/create/#table-and-column-limits) per measurement when creating a database, it may adversely affect query performance.

-Because tags are metadata use to identify specific series, we recommend splitting groups of fields across multiple measurements.
+Because tags are metadata used to identify specific series, we recommend splitting groups of fields across multiple measurements.
 Because tags are metadata use to identify specific series, we recommend splitting groups of fields across multiple measurements.

-In the [migration Flux script below](#migration-flux-script), add a custom function that determines what measurement a field should be written to based on predefined groups of fields.
-Apply the new custom function to the existing the `data()` function.
+In the following [migration Flux script](#migration-flux-script), add a custom function that determines what measurement a field should be written to based on predefined groups of fields.
+Call the new function from within the existing `data()` function.
 For example:

 ```javascript